 Since Anton van Leeuwenhoek first observed the microorganism in the 17th century, biology has played a role in some of the greatest discoveries in history.
 Today, the field is multidimensional, offering promising careers in medicine, ecology, agriculture, sports fitness, genetics, research, biotechnology, and industry, to name a few.
 The study of life on earth is as varied as life itself.

-In Nazareth's biology degree program, students are mentored by biologists who assist them in the understanding of biology's basic principles, discoveries, and theories.
+At Nazareth College, students are mentored by biologists who assist them in the understanding of biology's basic principles, discoveries, and theories.
 They learn how to develop the habits of a biologist—accurate observation, measurement, and analysis.
-Biology majors are also encouraged to think independently, and learning becomes less structured as they progress through the program.
+Students are also encouraged to think independently, and learning becomes less structured as they progress through the program.

 All biology majors participate in independent research as a capstone project, and many students do field work and internships.
 For example, a pre-medical student recently completed an internship in Berlin, Germany working at a center on epilepsy research.